 and drawing on old melodic, rhythmic, and harmonic roots.”

-He has had commissions from numerous ensembles, including the San Jose Chamber Orchestra, Mission Chamber Orchestra, Musica Bella Orchestra of NY, Western Plains Wind Consortium (15 bands), 2012 Bandwagon Consortium (26 bands), LA Flute Orchestra, LA Clarinet Orchestra, Odyssea Chorus of Lisbon, Anglican Chorale of Southern California, Camerata Singers of Long Beach, and Westwood United Methodist Church (LA).
-He has also been Resident Composer with the Anglican Chorale, Torrance Civic Chorale, and Cantori Domino.
+He has had commissions from numerous ensembles, including the San Jose Chamber Orchestra, Mission Chamber Orchestra, Musica Bella Orchestra of NY, Western Plains Wind Consortium (20 bands), 2012 Bandwagon Consortium (27 bands), LA Flute Orchestra, LA Clarinet Orchestra, Odyssea Chorus of Lisbon, Anglican Chorale of Southern California, Camerata Singers of Long Beach, Westwood United Methodist Church (LA), and St. George’s Episcopal Church (La Cañada).
+He has also been Resident Composer with the Anglican Chorale of Southern California, Torrance Civic Chorale, Camerata Singers of Long Beach, and Cantori Domino of Santa Monica.

-David Avshalomov is noted for his strong and nuanced bass voice, wide range, stylistic accomplishment, and emotional renditions.
+David Avshalomov is noted for his strong and nuanced bass voice, wide range, stylistic mastery, and emotional renditions.
 He brings to his own music and the music of others the sensibilities, interpretation, and expression of a mature vocal artist.

 For over 20 years, Avshalomov worked professionally as a conductor of orchestras, choruses, bands, and opera.
-In 1980 he founded the Santa Monica Chamber Orchestra, a period-practice Baroque orchestra, which he led for a decade, earning civic accolades and critical notice.
-He was music director of several other ensembles on both coasts, and has guest-conducted over 40 ensembles in the US and Japan.
+In 1980 he founded the Santa Monica Chamber Orchestra, a period-practice Baroque orchestra, which he led and managed for a decade, earning civic accolades and critical notice.
+He was music director of several other ensembles on both coasts, and has guest-conducted over 50 ensembles in the US and Japan.
 He toured in the Far East and Europe, and recorded his own music and that of his grandfather Aaron in Moscow for the Naxos label.
 He still guest-conducts performances of his own compositions.
 His conducting work has garnered repeated listings in Who’s Who in Music and Who’s Who in the West.